Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing c-blosc 1.4.2
+ Announcing c-blosc 1.4.3
  A blocking, shuffling and lossless compression library
 ===============================================================

 What is new?
 ============

-This is a maintenance release, mainly for adapting to recent changes in HDF5 1.8.15 (H5Epush) and also for using multithreaded or single-threaded code depending on Blosc version.
+This is a maintenance release that fixes a bug in the blosclz codec that could potentially overwrite an area beyond the output buffer.
+See ticket #113.

 For more info, please see the release notes in: